ryandao/dust-react-helper/README.md

     var dust = require('dustjs-linkedin');
     require('dust-react-helper').install(dust);

+If you're using JSX syntax without prior compilation, include [`babel` Require Hook](https://babeljs.io/docs/usage/require) or [node-jsx](https://github.com/petehunt/node-jsx) before installing the helper:

+    require('babel/register'); // or
+    require('node-jsx').install()

 ### Usage

-The module registers a new `react` helper.
+The module registers a new `@react` helper.
 You can call it directly in your Dust template like so:

     {@react component="./react/my_component" /}